georchestra/georchestra/config/README.md

 ### TextUpdate

 The text update class assists in updating raw text file by searching for occurances of regular expressions and replacing the matched section with the new text.
-This example also illustrates how one can take the text from a georchestra module (in this case Geonetwork) and update that text.
+This example also illustrates how one can take the text from a geOrchestra module (in this case Geonetwork) and update that text.

  1. Load <root>/geonetwork/web-client/src/main/resources/apps/georchestra/js/Settings.js into memory
    * Note: the from path is constructed from: <fromProject>/<from>/<path>